almostengr/robinsonservices/mainwebsite/docs/faq.md

 Affiliate links help to bring income in to the business.
 Products that are recommended on this website may be an affiliate link.
 When clicked or a purchase is made, a percentage of that purchase is given to the affiliate partner.

+## I have question about a specific service.
+Where can I get answers?

+Please visit the [Services](/services) page and click the specific service that you are interested in finding out more about for more information.